realadammatthew/humbleberger/src/copy/what-is-sin.md

 ## Is There Any Hope?

-Yes—and this is the heart of the message of Jesus (Yeshua).
+Yes—and this is the heart of the message of Yeshua.
 The Bible says:

 > “While we were still sinners, the Messiah died for us.” *(Romans 5:8)*